Carolina Mangone

 Profile

-Carolina Mangone specializes in Renaissance and Baroque art, with varied interests in concepts and practices of imitation and originality, of materials and intermateriality, of finish and unfinishedness, as well as in modes of visualizing religious ideas and their histories, and in the afterlives of early modern masters in text and image.
+Carolina Mangone is a historian of early modern art and architecture.
+Her scholarship explores concepts and practices of imitating, copying, simulating, and faking; the materials and techniques of art and their movement across medial and professional boundaries; the traffic in art theoretical concepts across cultures and languages; modes of visualizing religious ideas and their histories; and the afterlives of early modern artists and architects in text and image.

-Before joining the Princeton faculty, Mangone was a Mellon Postdoctoral Fellow and Lecturer in the Department of Art and Archaeology at Columbia University.
-Her scholarship has been supported by the Social Sciences and Humanities Research Council of Canada, the Italian Ministry of Foreign Affairs, the Canadian Center for Architecture in Montreal, and the National Gallery of Art in Washington, where she held a Joseph F. McCrindle Graduate Curatorial Fellowship in the departments of sculpture and of prints and drawings.
-While at Princeton, Mangone has been the recipient of various awards, including the Mellon Fellowship for Assistant Professors in the School of Historical Studies at the IAS (Institute for Advanced Study, Princeton) from 2017–2018, and the Samuel H. Kress Senior Fellowship at CASVA (Center for Advanced Study in the Visual Arts, Washington, DC) from 2019–2020.
+Prior to joining the Department of Art & Archeology in 2015, Mangone was a Mellon Postdoctoral Fellow and Lecturer in the Department of Art and Archaeology at Columbia University.
+Her research has been supported by the Social Sciences and Humanities Research Council of Canada, the Italian Ministry of Foreign Affairs, the Canadian Center for Architecture in Montreal, the National Gallery of Art in Washington D.C., the School of Historical Studies at the Institute for Advanced Study in Princeton, the Center for Advanced Study in the Visual Arts in Washington D.C., and I Tatti in Florence.
+She is also currently Director of Princeton’s Program in Italian Studies (2023–27).

 Education